ebubeabara/real-time-infrastructure-monitoring/README.md

-# Real-time Infrastructure Monitoring
+# Real-time Infrastructure Monitoring with Kafka & Power BI

-Real-time CPU usage monitoring with Kafka streaming and Power BI interactive reports
+Real-time CPU usage monitoring with **Kafka** streaming and **Power BI** interactive reports

 ![CPU and Memory Usage in Percentage](img/cpu-and-memory-usage-in-percentage.PNG "CPU and Memory Usage in Percentage")